EGA-archive/LocalEGA/docker/test/README.md

 ## Testing script

-Testing script is used to replicate upload and submission functionalities from an end user.
+This is used to simulate an upload and a submission from an end-user.
-Before using the script make sure there is a key `~/.ssh/lega.pub` and `~/.ssh/lega` or replace them with your own in the `Makefile`.
-Also `MAIN_REPO=~/LocalEGA` should reflect the path do the LocalEGA project.

-Using the script:
+Run the script with

 ```
-make user
-make upload
+cd <this-directory>
-make submit
+make
 ```

+Internally, it will:

+1) create some fake user named `ega-box-999`, including its ssh-key.
+2) Download the file `HG00458.unmapped.ILLUMINA.bwa.CHS.low_coverage.20130415.bam` from EBI.
+3) Encrypt the file in the Crypt4GH format
+4) Upload the encrypted file to the LocalEGA inbox
+5) Trigger a fake submission on CentralEGA side

+If all goes as expected, the CentralEGA (fake) message broker should have received a message of completion.